WLXie-Tony/WLXie-Tony/README.md

 I am a student at **The University of Chicago**, with a background in **Data Analytics and Economics**.

-My research interests lie at the intersection of **Econometrics**, **Machine Learning**, and **Computational Social Science**, with a particular interest in text-as-data and empirical economic research.
+My research interests lie at the intersection of **Econometrics**, **Machine Learning**, and **Computational Social Science**, with particular interests in text-as-data and empirical economic research.

-> 💡 I use this GitHub profile primarily to share and maintain **replication code** for my research and published papers, with the goal of supporting research transparency and reproducibility.
+> 💡 **Note:** I use this GitHub profile primarily to share and maintain **replication code** for my research and published papers, supporting research transparency and reproducibility.

-- 🔭 Currently working as a Research Assistant at **UChicago**, focusing on partial identification strategies and RDD replication.
+- 🔭 I am currently working as a Research Assistant at **UChicago**, focusing on partial identification strategies and RDD replication.
 - 📫 Email: **wenlanx@uchicago.edu**
 - 🌐 Personal website: **[wenlanxie.com](https://www.wenlanxie.com)**